 There are several options to get to the center of Rome from Ciampino Airport, but due to the amount of luggage and baby on board, we decided to take a taxi from the airport.
-One of the taxi drivers waiting at the arrivals gate, priced a trip to the city on 60 euro, while the other one picked us up for 30 euros.
+One of the taxi drivers waiting at the arrivals gate, priced a trip to the city on 60 euros, while the other one picked us up for 30 euros.
 Getting to the Vatican area from the Ciampino airport took us about 40 minutes.

 Let us recommend this taxi company, as we also used it on the way back.
 You can order a taxi online at the right time and place and pay online with your credit card.
 The company called us 10 minutes before the arrival of a cab, providing the name of the car and information that the taxi driver will arrive soon.
 The hotline is also supported in English.
 To clarify, the price from the center of Rome to Ciampino airport (and vice versa) is always 30 euros.
-Check their webpage here: www.6645.it
+Check their web page here: www.6645.eu

 Moving around Rome with a baby

 In our opinion, walking is the best way to see Rome with a baby.
 Most of the pedestrian areas are paved, but it is not a big obstacle for a baby stroller.
 Sometimes we had to lift the stroller and move it over stairs or curbs.
 Luckily, in Rome there are convenient descents at the pedestrian crossings.
 Make sure that you keep your eyes around your head, as most of the Italian drivers do not care about green light!

 We found one changing table only in the area of the Colosseum.
 Unfortunately, most of the toilets in restaurants are not suitable for nappy changing.